A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Cavity Design

 The wavelength of the hybrid mode is $\lambda = 105.0 \, \mathrm{mm}$, and the interior of the cavity has length $0.556 \, \mathrm{m}$.
 There are $21$ corrugations on the side walls, with depth $28.0 \, \mathrm{mm}$ on the top and bottom and $34.4 \, \mathrm{mm}$ on the sides; these are slightly higher than the approximate theoretical value of $\lambda/4$, but were found to result in the best quality factor.
 The spacing between the side wall corrugations can be varied, and we chose $\lambda/4$, as this ensures a smooth transition with the endplate fins which necessarily have depth $\lambda/4$.
 Finally, the spacing between the endplate fins is set by a tradeoff between completely reflecting one mode and reducing losses for the other mode.
 It was set to $20.0 \, \mathrm{mm}$ for the fixed endplate.
 Since the modes are more highly perturbed near the tunable endplate, we chose a slightly smaller spacing of $19.2 \, \mathrm{mm}$ for it, as this was found to help suppress the mode cross-coupling.

 The profiles of the hybrid modes are shown in Figs.~\ref{fig:eb_square} and~\ref{fig:modes_2_square}.
-The ``fixed mode'' has a frequency of $2.8565 \, \mathrm{GHz}$ and an intrinsic quality factor of $Q = 7.0 \times 10^4$ for a cavity entirely made of room temperature copper.
-The ``tunable mode'' has a frequency set by the location of the tuning membrane, as will be discussed below.
-It has a slightly lower expected quality factor of $Q = 6.3 \times 10^4$ due to the presence of the aluminum tuning plate.
+Table~\ref{tab:factors} shows how each side of the cavity contributes to the loss; as expected for hybrid modes, losses at the side plates are very small, so that losses at the endplates dominate.
+For a cavity entirely made of room temperature copper, the ``fixed mode'' has an intrinsic quality factor of $Q = 7.0 \times 10^4$, while the ``tunable mode'' has a slightly lower expected quality factor of $Q = 6.3 \times 10^4$ due to the presence of the aluminum tuning plate, to be discussed below.
+The fixed mode has a frequency of $2.8565 \, \mathrm{GHz}$, while the frequency of the tunable mode depends on the location of the tuning membrane.

 We did not calculate an exact value for the signal form factor, as it involves a volume integral which is nontrivial to perform within ACE3P; however, since the modes are qualitatively similar to the cylindrical case, we estimate $C_{\text{sig}} \simeq 0.9$.